clearent/android-idtech-sdk/README.md

 In the libs folder is a new version of the jar, clearent-idtech-android-137-2.0.0-beta.jar (works with IDTech's jar Universal_SDK_1.00.137_Test3.jar).

-:warning: This release has only passed contactless testing on VP3300 bluetooth encrypted and unencrypted readers using idtech firmware version .179.
-We are still testing the audio jack readers to confirm IDTech's firmware version works with this release for contactless.
-We are also in the middle of regression testing against firmware releases .151 and .090.

-If you plan on upgrading to use with the audio jack readers you should keep contactless disabled.
-If you want to upgrade to this release using encrypted audio jack readers using firmware version .064 you can do so as long as contactless is disabled.

 ## Release Notes